-When Son2, aged six, was diagnosed with all-too-common, Asperger’s syndrome, a diagnosis led me to the National Autistic Society and its Early Bird Plus program.
+When Youngest, aged six, was diagnosed with all-too-common, Asperger’s syndrome, a diagnosis led me to the National Autistic Society and its Early Bird Plus program.
 Although autism then, as now, still has huge gaps in knowledge and provision, at least most people had heard of it.

-But before this, when he was diagnosed with Reflex Anoxic seizures at just 13 months and later, when he was diagnosed with PoTS and Ehlers Danlos syndrome aged 13, the landscape was very different.
+But before this, when she was diagnosed with Reflex Anoxic seizures at just 13 months and later, when she was diagnosed with PoTS and Ehlers Danlos syndrome aged 13, the landscape was very different.
 There was very little in the way of information.
 Both times small patient-founded groups, STaRS and Ehlers Danlos UK came to the rescue.
 In fact, for EDS, diagnosis only came about because I stumbled upon the story of a young woman with similar symptoms on the Genetic Alliance UK Website.

 As a journalist, I knew how to research as much as I could about EDS before I consulted my GP.
 This was just as well because she'd never heard of it and was happy to refer us to the consultant I'd been guided to by EDS UK.
 But for many others, it's a long road with diagnosis for any rare disease averaging seven years after symptoms begin.